Cranberry Juice: Health Benefits and Risks

 1. Prevent UTIs

-Cranberry juice has long been the go-to beverage to prevent UTIs in vulnerable populations, particularly women.
-People with chronic UTIs have a greater urgency, experience pain or burning while urinating, and generally feel unwell.
+Cranberry juice has long been the go-to beverage to reduce the risk of UTIs in vulnerable populations, particularly women.
+People with recurrent UTIs have a greater urgency, experience pain or burning while urinating, and generally feel unwell.
 It is believed that the A-type proanthocyanidins found in cranberry juice prevent Escherichia coli (E.coli), a common cause of UTIs, from residing in the urinary tract or bladder.

-1. Reduces Heart Disease
+2. Reduces Heart Disease

-Apple juice — another polyphenol-rich drink — also has antioxidative effects on cholesterol levels to reduce the risk of a heart attack.
+Apple juice—another polyphenol-rich drink—also has antioxidative effects on cholesterol levels to reduce the risk of a heart attack.
 The vitamin K in both drinks helps lower blood pressure, further contributing to heart health.

-1. Help Digestive Health
+3. Help Digestive Health

-1. Support Sexual Health
+4. Support Sexual Health

-1. Improve Brain Health
+5. Improve Brain Health

 Cranberry juice consumption may be the key to a healthy brain as you age.
-According to one study, eating freeze-dried cranberries in an amount equal to one cup of fresh cranberries for 12 weeks showed impressive improvements in memory and cognition in older adults.10
+According to one study, eating freeze-dried cranberries in an amount equal to one cup of fresh cranberries for 12 weeks showed impressive improvements in memory and cognition in older adults.14

-1. Boost Immunity
+6. Boost Immunity

 Research indicates that cranberry juice helps boost immunity and support a healthy immune system to fight possible infections.